jimweirich/rspec-given/README.md

   to join the conditions into a single expression (and the failure message will breakdown the values for each part).

-* Natural assertions must be **idempotent** (that means they don't change anything).
+* Then clauses need be **idempotent**.
+This is true in general, but it is particularly important for Natural assertions to obey this restriction.
+This means that assertions in a Then clause should not change anything.
 Since the natural assertion error message contains the values of all the subexpressions, the expression and its subexpressions will be evaluated multiple times.
-If the block is not idempotent, you will get changing answers as the subexpressions are evaluated.
+If the Then clause is not idempotent, you will get changing answers as the subexpressions are evaluated.

 That last point is important.
 If you write code like this: